 - women who have inherited an altered BRCA gene (particularly BRCA1)

-Women over the age of 40 may also be referred to a specialist genetics clinic to discuss genetic testing.
+Women who are over the age of 50 may also be referred to a specialist genetics clinic to discuss genetic testing.
 If this is appropriate in your situation, your treatment team will discuss this with you.

-Some breast cancer treatments, such as hormone (endocrine) therapy and trastuzumab (Herceptin), are of no benefit to people with triple negative breast cancer.
-This is because triple negative breast cancer doesn’t have the hormone receptors or HER2 receptors which these treatments target.
+Some breast cancer treatments, such as hormone (endocrine) therapy and HER2 targeted therapies are of no benefit to people with triple negative breast cancer.